caiosabadin/notes/sass/tutorial.md

 sass --watch source_file.scss:resulting_file.css
 ```

-For more information about that argument, read [http://sassbreak.com/watch-your-sass/](this article by Guil Hernandez).
+For more information about that argument, read [this article by Guil Hernandez](http://sassbreak.com/watch-your-sass).

-Should you need to run quick tests elsewhere, there are also in-browser compilators available, such as [https://www.sassmeister.com/](SassMeister).
+Should you need to run quick tests elsewhere, there are also in-browser compilators available, such as [SassMeister](https://www.sassmeister.com).

 ## Writing SCSS ##